sensemakersamsterdam/kit/README.md

 - Breadboard with 400 holes
 - Set of 10 jumper cables

 In the underlying directories, the Wemos D1 mini board itself and the shields will be described.
 With every board there is a basic script example that you can use to make your first steps with the board and shields.
+Later on, we will add other and more advanced scripts.

 ##Next
 * The scripts come from the Wemos github repository, which you can find over here: [https://github.com/wemos/D1_mini_Examples](https://github.com/wemos/D1_mini_Examples).
 We will maintain our own repository with examples over here.